Have you ever vented to someone about how stressed out you are. And they responded with something like: “You should really try meditation…”?

 But it’s not enough to find meditations you want to do.

 You also must make sure you actually do them – which requires you scheduling meditation into your day!
+This brings to my final meditation tip!

 Have you tried meditation in the past, but quickly gave up because you just couldn’t focus or clear your mind?